dwilding/frogtab/local/README.md

   FROGTAB_CONFIG_FILE  If set, specifies where Frogtab Local stores config and
                        internal state.
 If not set, Frogtab Local uses Frogtab_config.json in the working directory.
+  FROGTAB_EXPOSE=1     If set when Frogtab Local starts, Frogtab Local runs on
+                       all network interfaces.
+This can be useful if you have installed Frogtab Local in a virtual machine.
   NO_COLOR=1           If set, 'frogtab' doesn't display any colored text.
 ```